Criminal History Review and Determining Relevance to Job Requirements

 - Does the number of offenses represent a pattern of behavior?

 - How much time has passed since the offense?

 - Are there other extenuating circumstances?

-The sections below explain how Human Resource Services will review criminal history and determine relevance.
+The sections below explain how Human Resources will review criminal history and determine relevance.
 It is important to be familiar with these basic procedures, because the position for which you are hiring may have additional types of convictions that are relevant.
 For example, for some positions certain driving offenses may be relevant to the job duties and potentially prevent a candidate from being hired.
 Please refer to the section Additional Offenses That May Be Relevant below for more examples.
-The hiring department should notify HRS by email, if there are additional offense types for HRS to review.
+The hiring department should notify HR by email, if there are additional offense types for HR to review.